andreafortuna/andreafortuna.github.com/_posts/2015-06-15-remove-windows-10-reminder.1.md

 ![Battery](http://www.andreafortuna.org/technology/images/getwindows10.png)
 <!-- more -->

-Annoyed by the notification in the tray area that reminds you that is available the free upgrade to Windows 10?

 Removing is very simple, follow this simple steps:

 1. Open "Run" command box by pressing *Windows* and *R* keys.